RyannKim327/Response-with-similarities/Readme.md

 ### Information
 > This is just a simple program developed as basics for auto responses chatting bot.
 Also a way of trying to learn some basics of Data Analyticss and Machine Learning.
 ---
+### Notices
+> This program is still in development, I try to make it more accurate, so that I can share the idea of the program very well, also the accuracy of the program.
+For more details, you may message me on facebook attached on my github account.

+---
 ### Tutorial
 `Soon`